manivaradarajan/aistudio/ai-workflow/upanishad-explorer/prd/PRD-VISION-SCOPE.md

 **Languages & Scripts:**

-- Sanskrit: Devanagari, Roman (IAST), Kannada
+- Sanskrit: Devanagari only (Roman/IAST deferred to Phase 1+)
 - English: Primary translation (to be determined; support for multiple translations in architecture)

 **Core Features:**